Karl Heinz Beckurts Prize

 The prize commemorates the German physicist and manager Karl Heinz Beckurts (1930-1986).
 It has been awarded by the Karl Heinz Beckurts Foundation on an annual basis since 1989 and carries a monetary award of €30,000.

-The following members of the Technical University of Munich (TUM) have been awarded the Beckurts Prize:
+The following members of the TUM have been awarded the Beckurts Prize:

-Full Professor of Biological Chemistry (TUM School of Life Sciences Weihenstephan)
+Full Professor of Biological Chemistry (TUM School of Life Sciences)

 Prof. Dr. Arne Skerra received the Karl Heinz Beckurts Prize in 2005 “for his work in the field of molecular biotechnology”.